 - I would encourage all my premenopausal and menopausal women who have any pelvic floor issues or bladder issues to seek help from a specialist physiotherapist.

 - Even women who find it difficult to do pelvic floor exercises can actually do very well with specialist input.

 - And finally there are other options.
 ‘Bladder drills’ can help women keep control of their drinking habits – this means reduction in caffeinated drinks, timing their drinks and so on, and a physiotherapist should be able to give guidance as far as that’s concerned.

-So it’s not really just looking at one particular thing to provide a cure it’s more looking at the overall impact that these symptoms have on a woman’s health.
+So, it’s not really just looking at one particular thing to provide a cure.
+Rather, we focus more at looking at the overall impact that these symptoms have on a woman’s health and work from there.